Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Problem Statement and Reformulation

 \subsection{General Bilevel Problem}

 For the general problem \eqref{eq:bilevel_problem}, a primal-dual reformulation of the lower-level instance may be carried out in a similar manner as for the TV and TGV cases.
-The additional difficulty is related with the absolute value terms $|(\mathbb B_j v)_i |$, which may be handled also using duality.
-Indeed, introducing the dual variables $c_{j,i}$ we get the relations
+The additional difficulty is related with the absolute value terms $|(\mathbb B_j v)_i |$, which we handle also using duality.